-He is the Chairman of the Board of Trustees of the Munarah Foundation, Chairman and Founding Trustee of Teach for Malaysia (TFM), Chairman of WWF Malaysia, a Trustee of Amanah Warisan Negara (National Heritage Trust of Malaysia), the Chairman of the Board of Governors of Marlborough College Malaysia, Pro-Chancellor of Universiti Sains Islam Malaysia and Chairman of the R.E.A.L Schools Board of Governors.
-Tunku Ali is also Colonel and Commander of Regiment 508 of the Territorial Army of Malaysia.
+He is Chairman of the Board of Trustees of the Munarah Foundation, Chairman and Founding Trustee of Teach for Malaysia (TFM), Chairman of WWF Malaysia, a Trustee of Amanah Warisan Negara (National Heritage Trust of Malaysia), the Chairman of the Board of Governors of Marlborough College Malaysia, Director of Tsinghua Education Foundation Malaysia and Pro-Chancellor of Universiti Sains Islam Malaysia.
+Tunku Ali is also Brigadier General Colonel and Commander of Regiment 508 of the Territorial Army of Malaysia.